FelixOnline/v2/content/articles/2013-2-22-populist-legislation-sure-to-destroy-londons-economy.md

 subtitle: >
   A defence of banking’s most controversial practice: bonuses, by Ross Gray
 date: "2013-02-22 01:46:58 +0000"

 # Attributes from Felix Online V1
 id: "3366"
 old_path: /comment/3366/populist-legislation-sure-to-destroy-londons-economy
 aliases:
  - /comment/3366/populist-legislation-sure-to-destroy-londons-economy
+imported: true
+comments:
+ - Heres an idea pay out the huge profits in dividends to the shareholders  the owners of the company  the people who also actually lose money when the company under performs It seems to me that the culture among bankers is that they are entitled to the money they have generated They arent freelancers they are employees In no other sector do I think this entitlement is so widespreadhttpwwwbbccoukiplayerepisodeb01qrq28Panorama_Inside_Barclays_Banking_on_Bonuses 1000  I think investment banking says its for the shareholder but actually is a machine for the enrichment of investment bankersJack I understand this is not immediately analogous if youre not used to viewing capital markets extensively but many shareholders prefer reinvestment in the company Essentially if they paid out excess cash to the shareholders the share price wouldnt rise It would become a fairly flat security paying out a regular dividend really more akin to a bond but with none of the security assoc

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true